espertus/jacquard-examples/README.md

 ## Examples

-Right now, there is a single example, [Quiz 1](quiz1/README.md), which shows an autograder for a quiz in a Java data structures course.
-It demonstrates these
-features:
+There are two examples, both from a CS 2 data structures course.
+[Quiz 1](quiz1/README.md) should be viewed first.

+Quiz 1 demonstrates these features, applied to a single submitted file.

 * Checkstyle tests
-* PMD tests
+* PMD tests (using a single rule from a single ruleset)
 * Parser-based tests (ensuring that language features are used as required)
 * JUnit tests

+[Homework 1](homework1/README.md) requires students to complete the implementation of two classes and write unit tests.
+It demonstrates these features:

+* Checkstyle tests
+* PMD tests (using all rules from multiple rulesets)
+* Code coverage measurement
+* JUnit tests
+* Cross-testing, where student-written tests are run against
+     * student code
+     * a hidden correct implementation
+     * a hidden buggy implementation

 ## FAQ